dickdavis/dotfiles/README.md

 * Rspec Expectations
 * Rails Migrations CLI

+Generate and install the cheatsheets located in the `cheatsheets/` directory.

+---

 ### Docker

-Install Docker by downloading it from the [official website](https://docs.docker.com/get-started/get-docker/)
+Install Docker by downloading it from the [official website](https://docs.docker.com/get-started/get-docker/).